 - Address objections people will have

-Psychographic segmentation is necessary to position the same product differently for different types of people.
+Psychographic segmentation helps you position the same product differently for different types of people.
 It prevents you from falling into the trap of one size fits all marketing.
 It also makes it possible to attract a diverse group of customers with the same product without making material changes to it.

 3 Psychographic segmentation factors

 There are a few overarching factors to take into consideration.
-These aren’t written in stone and the main reason you spend time on psychographic segmentation is that you don’t want to generalize too much.
+These aren’t written in stone and keep in mind that psychographic segmentation prevents you from generalizing too much.

 Use the factors to inform your segmenting decisions.
 If you don’t feel like these factors apply or your customers don’t fit into a psychographic profile don’t force it.